Swagata-Roy/Swagata-Roy/README.md

 ## 🚀 Projects

 - **Bless Foundation NGO Website** *(Private Repository)*
-  A dynamic website for the **Bless Foundation** NGO, featuring an admin panel for content and donation management.
-Developed in collaboration with **Rockwon IT Global PTE LTD** starting on **May 15, 2024**.
+  A dynamic website for the **Bless Foundation** NGO, with an admin panel for real time content update.
 The website includes:
   - Custom content management system (CMS) for real-time updates.
   - Responsive design, optimized for mobile and desktop users.
   - Technologies: HTML, CSS, JavaScript, PHP, MySQL.